 - 21 are chemicals associated with respiratory illnesses

 These compounds have been found to have an affect on:

 From a Traditional Chinese Medicine point of view, seasonal change, like any change, can cause stress.
 The main cause of stress in TCM is Wind.
 Wind is said to be the “agent of 10,000 diseases,” (The Yellow Emperor’s Classic of Internal Medicine).
 Wind is understood to be not just the movement of air, but also, any sudden change.
-Part of dealing with this seasonal stress is to consider foods we eat and help the body through this change.
+Part of dealing with this seasonal stress is to consider foods we eat and help the Healthy Body through this change.

 In the Fall, the TCM element is Metal.
 The associated and most effected organ in Fall are the Lung and Large Intestine.
 From a TCM standpoint, the lungs are an organ system that opens directly to the exterior.
 Because of the direct contact to the exterior, the lungs are easily susceptible to cold, heat, dryness, dampness, and most of all, heat and wind.
 The lung’s is also related to the large intestine.
 The large intestine controls the transformation of digestive wastes from liquid to solid state and transports the solids onwards and outwards.
 It plays a major role in the balance and purity of bodily fluids.
 A fall detoxification program would also be advised to help deal with the stress of going into a winter season.
 Because of the pairing of the lung and large intestine, a cleanse is certainly in order to help this process along.